Jim Maxwell - Dip. ALC, Adv Dip. CBT/REBT, SMACCPH

 I’m worried about someone else – will a coach give me information to help a friend myself?

 It is highly unlikely and would be very unprofessional.
 I would not condone this type of help as I cannot give out advice without full information about the friend and without their consent.
-I would suggest they contact us directly.
+I would suggest they contact me directly.

 What happens if I miss a booked session?